Cost of Living in Madison, WI: A Complete Budget Breakdown

 housing and healthcare drive costs

-Housing and healthcare push Madison’s overall cost of living about 4.9% above the U.S. average, so you’ll want to budget carefully even if some expenses stay near national levels.
+Housing and healthcare push Madison’s overall cost of living about 4.9% above the U.S. average, so careful budgeting matters even where other expenses stay near national levels.

 Housing and healthcare push Madison’s cost of living about 4.9% above average — budget carefully despite some normal-priced items.

-In practical terms, Madison cost of living shows mixed signals: average rent Madison sits around $1,472/month — a bit lower than the national figure — while housing costs Madison for homeowners average roughly $2,797/month and average home price Madison is near $630,000, both especially above U.S. norms.
+Madison’s cost picture is mixed.
+Average rent sits around $1,472/month, a bit lower than the national figure.
+Housing costs for homeowners average roughly $2,797/month, and the average home price is near $630,000, both well above U.S. norms.

-Groceries Madison are close to national, slightly under by about 0.7–0.9%, with staples like milk, eggs, and ground beef within expected ranges.
+Groceries are close to the national average, running slightly under by about 0.7–0.9%, with staples like milk, eggs, and ground beef in familiar ranges.

 Housing: Rent, Home Prices, and Neighborhood Differences